Last Updated: 08/10/2025

 Feeding Conures, Caiques and Amazon Parrots

 There are several species of conures that are kept as pets in Australia, including sun conures, jenday conures, and green-cheek conures.
-While caiques aren’t as common, they are a similar size to conures, but with enormous personalities, and they include the black-headed caiques and white-bellied caique.
+Caiques are a similar size to conures with enormous personalities, and they include the black-headed caiques and white-bellied caique.
 There are several species of Amazon parrot, and the most common species kept as pets in Australia are the yellow-winged and the yellow-fronted Amazons.

-These colourful parrots are beautiful and engaging, but they require a lot of care, especially a healthy, balanced diet.
+These colourful parrots are beautiful and engaging, but they have complex needs and require a lot of care, especially a healthy, balanced diet.

 Diet